emdash/udlang/README.md

 }
 ```

-The input record is invalid, because the id field is signed.

  **TBD**

+In this example, the input record is invalid, because the id field is signed.
-The udlang interpreter rejects the input stream, because it has the wrong shape.
+uDlang refuses to process the input stream, because it has the wrong shape.
+uDLang is type-safe by default.

-`udlift` attempts to deduce the shape of the input, but you can also specify an explicit schema.
+`udlift` attempts to deduce the shape of the input automatically.
+Use:
+- `--schema <schema_file>` to specify an explicit schema
+- `--reject` to cause `udlift` to abort when it receives invalid input
+- `--ignore` to cause `udlift` to silently drop invalid input
+- `--warn` to cause `udlift` to drop invalid input, but warn noisily about it on stderr.

 #### The HTML Library ####